unibz-core/trustworthiness-requirements-ontology/README.md

-# ROT: A Reference Ontology of Trustworthiness Requirements
+# ROTwR: A Reference Ontology of Trustworthiness Requirements

 ROTwR is a well-founded reference ontology, specified in OntoUML, that formally characterizes the concept of trust, as well as clarifies the relation between trust and risk, and represents how risk emerges from trust relations.